Robin Hyde: Later life

 While working at the Dominion, she had a brief love affair with Harry Sweetman, who left her to travel to England.
 In 1926, in Rotorua for a holiday and treatment for her tubercular knee, Hyde had an affair with Frederick de Mulford Hyde.
-When Hyde fell pregnant, Frederick paid for her to have the child in Sydney, Australia.
+When Hyde became pregnant, Frederick paid for her to have the child in Sydney, Australia.
 Their son, Christopher Robin Hyde, was stillborn.
 She was to adopt the name 'Robin Hyde' as a 'nom de guerre', to preserve his memory.
 On her return to New Zealand in December 1926, she discovered that Frederick had married.
 Traumatised by the loss of her child, Hyde was hospitalised at Queen Mary Hospital in Hanmer Springs and then cared for at the family home in Wellington, though only her mother knew of the pregnancy.

 After a period of recovery, she began to write again, publishing poetry in several New Zealand newspapers in 1927.
 She was also engaged to write columns for the Christchurch Sun, and the Mirror.
 However, she became frustrated at the lack of creative input, as the papers merely wanted a social column.
 Social columns or women's pages were the main outlet available to women journalists during the period.
 These experiences contributed to her treatise on journalism in New Zealand, Journalese, published in 1934.

 In 1930, while working for the Wanganui Chronicle, Hyde had an affair with the Marton-based journalist Harry Lawson Smith.
 Their son, Derek Arden Challis, was born in Picton that October.
 Lawson Smith was married, and his only relationship with Hyde and their son was to provide sporadic maintenance payments.
 In time Hyde's mother learned of Derek's existence, but her father was never told.

 In 1929 Hyde published her first book of poetry, The Desolate Star.
 Between 1935 and 1938 she published five novels: Passport to Hell (1936), Check To Your King (1936), Wednesday's Children (1937), Nor the Years Condemn (1938), and The Godwits Fly (1938).
 A manuscript of her unpublished autobiography was given to Auckland Libraries by Dr Gilbert Tothill.